The Mouthpiece: Plot

 Vincent Day (Warren William) is a prosecutor who is on the fast track to success.
 When a man he zealously prosecuted all the way to the electric chair is found to have been innocent, he becomes distressed and quits his job.
 At the suggestion of a friendly bartender (Guy Kibbee), he decides to switch teams and become a defense attorney specializing in the representation of gangsters and other unsavory people.
 He will use any tactic to get his clients acquitted, up to and including drinking a slow-acting poison from a bottle of evidence to prove that the substance isn't lethal.
 The jury acquits the man not knowing that immediately after, Day rushes into a mob doctor's office for a pre-arranged stomach pump.

 Celia Farraday (Sidney Fox) is a young secretary recently arrived in the city from a small town in Kentucky.
 When Day makes play for her, she spurns his advances, loyal to her fiancé, Johnny (William Janney).
 When the fiancé is framed for a crime committed by one of Day's clients, Day's affection for Celia not only prompts Day to defend Johnny by implicating his client in the crime, but to reconsider his life of getting criminals out of jail sentences.
 However, his associates send him a message that his departure will not be allowed.
 He lets them know that he has all of their secrets in a safe-deposit box, along with instructions for the bank to forward the contents to the District Attorney in the event of his unnatural death.
 They call his bluff and he is shot while leaving his office to attend Celia's wedding.
 On the way to the hospital, he tells his faithful secretary (Aline MacMahon) that the criminals were wrong to call his bluff and that the information will be on the way to the DA.
 The movie leaves it ambiguous whether Day, shot several times, will survive his wounds.

 Cast

+Production

+Elliott Nugent was a writer and actor who had just written a Broadway flop when he received an offer to direct The Mouthpiece at Warners.
+Nugent wrote, "A youngish man named James Flood was assigned as my co-director.
+He had directed silent pictures but had never done a talkie.
+The understanding was that I was in charge of rehearsing the actors and okaying the take to be used, and Flood was in charge of the camera setups.
+This arrangement worked out very well, and Flood and I hit it off nicely."

+Reception

+The film "found a tremendous audience among Depression era movie- goers" Nugent said "the picture made Warren William a star" and led to Nugent and Flood being assigned another movie, Life Begins.